 - Bruising at the injection site

-Every body is different - some patients report little to no side effects, and some feel more uncomfortable.
-You can always reach out to your Care Team if you have any concerns.
+Everybody is different - some patients report little to no side effects, and some feel some discomfort.
+Always reach out to your Care Team if you have any concerns.

 And lastly...get your hopes up!

 The day of your embryo transfer is such an exciting, hopeful day.
 Take good care of yourself before and after this big milestone in your fertility journey, and celebrate how far you've come.

 You've gone through a lot to get here.